Mathamsanqa28/my-itunes-store21/READme.md

 • simple **React js** and **Express app**, using an **API** to create an iTunes search store.

-•The app has an attractive user interface that also allows user to  **create,

-add and remove items** favorites in a list.
+•The app has an attractive user interface that also allows user to  **create,add and remove items** favorites in a list.

 •The selection options includes **music, movies and more...**